PhilipSCA/philanderson-co-uk/john/learning/geography.md

 ##### Landforms
 Waterfalls - upper course - area of soft rock eroded after hard rock, creates a 'step', then a steep drop Plunge pool - hard rock eventually undercut by erosion, unsupported and collapses - Collapsed rock swirls at bottom and erodes soft rock by abrasion, creating a plunge pool
-Gorge - Waterfall when over time more undercutting happens and waterfall retreats, leaving hard rock sticking out Interlocking spurs - upper course - rivers cant laterally erode, winds around high hillsides that interlock with each other
+Gorge - Waterfall when over time more undercutting happens and waterfall retreats, leaving hard rock sticking out on sides Interlocking spurs - upper course - rivers cant laterally erode, winds around high hillsides that interlock with each other

 Meanders - middle course - large bends in river - current is faster on outside bend as channel is deeper, erosion happens - slower on inside bend, material deposited - forms slip-off slopes